Kimberlee97/tp/docs/UserGuide.md

 </div>
 &nbsp;

-### Add relational tag : `relation`
+### Add relation : `relation`

-Adds a relational tag to an existing contact in Homey.
+Adds a relation to an existing contact in the address book.
 Use this command to edit the relation of a existing contact.

 **Format:**
 `relation INDEX RELATION`